vhrdtech/wire_weaver_template/README.md

 # wire_weaver_template

+This template showcases how to use WireWeaver on real hardware, connected via USB.
+Only basic functionality is used to keep things simple.

 ## Overview
 * `api` - Common data types and API description, used by fw driver crates.
 * `fw` - Example firmwares for several development boards with USB support.
+  * `fw/nucleo_h743zi2` - works on Nucleo H743ZI2 and H753ZI boards
+  * `fw/cannify_micro_g0b1cetxn` - vhrd.tech internal dev board, but can be easily adapted to STM32G0 boards
 * `driver` - Rust driver with API client.
   * `driver/examples/simple` - Basic API client usage example.
   * `driver/examples/repl` - REPL based on clap, supports command history and auto-complete.

+Note that `fw` folder is excluded from Cargo workspace.
+If your IDE is struggling to properly parse this setup, open fw projects separately.

 ## Step-by-step guide
 * [ ] Checkout the `api` crate [README](api/README.md)